MaggieShao596/The_Calorie_Step_Connection/README.md

 We ran a permutation test with 1,000 repetitions.
 The observed variance of group means was **2.7043**, and the p-value was **< 0.001**.

-Since the p-value is less than our significance level of 0.05, we **reject the null hypothesis**.
-There is strong evidence that the average number of preparation steps is not the same across all calorie groups.
-However, all conclusions drawn here are based solely on the results of this hypothesis test and should not be interpreted as absolute.
-Since we are conducting a statistical test and not a randomized controlled trial, we cannot prove that either hypothesis is 100% true or false, nor can we conclude that calorie level directly causes a difference in the number of preparation steps.
+Since our p value of 0.0 is less than our chosen significance level of 0.05, we **reject the null hypothesis**.
+There is strong, statistically significant evidence that the average number of preparation steps is not uniform across all calorie groups, aligning with our exploratory findings that higher-calorie recipes generally require more steps.

+Statistical Disclaimer: All conclusions drawn here are based strictly on the empirical evidence of this permutation test.
+Because this is an observational study derived from historical Food.com interactions and not a randomized controlled trial (RCT), we cannot establish a direct causal relationship proving that higher calorie content causes an increase in recipe steps.
+Furthermore, we do not state that either hypothesis is 100% true or false, as statistical testing yields probabilities rather than absolute, deterministic proof.

 ## Framing a Prediction Problem